Operator size growth in Lindbladian SYK: Lindbladian SYK

 The two-point function $G_{ab}(\tau_1,\tau_2)$ derived from the path integral, or from solving the SD equation \eqref{eq:SDGSigma} in the large $N$ limit, can be expressed as the following expectation value

 where the operator evolution is defined as

 and the time ordering $\mathcal T$ compatible with the path integral \eqref{eq:PatitionFunction} and \eqref{eq:PathIntegral} is

 with $\eta=1$ if both operators are fermionic, and $\eta=0$ in other cases.
-Under the disorder average, the generating function \eqref{eq:Generatring} will not depend on the choice of the Majorana index and equals the specific two-point function
+Under the disorder average, the generating functions \eqref{eq:Generatring}\eqref{eq:DGeneratring} will not depend on the choice of the Majorana index and equals the specific two-point function

-where $Z_\mu(t)=1$.
+where $Z_\mu(t_1,t_2)=1$.